 The purpose of this study is to understand how different intensities of light impact the brain in individuals with and without depression (seasonal and non-seasonal forms).
 Participation involves a screening assessment that lasts up to one hour and a single brain MRI scan procedure at the Brown MRF facility (within one to two weeks).
+Interested parties must have daytime availability during the work week.

 Seasonal Affective Disorder (SAD) is a type of depression that comes and goes with the seasons, typically starting in the late fall and early winter.
 Some people refer to this as “winter blues” because the symptoms may resolve in spring or summer.